-3 September 2018 QDCC and Ward Councillor meeting held with the Executive Director of Place 30 January 2019 Informal discussion was held at the Cruise Summit between QDCC and PFSO 20 February 2019 QDCC/PFSO/Locality meeting

-(2) What options have been discussed on how to mitigate the impact on the community and local businesses from the closure of the parking at the east of the town?

-- (2) The options discussed include: - Managed reduction of coach parking during morning and afternoon periods. - The introduction of a one-way system through the existing car park to increase on-street visitor parking. - Excursion coach off-site holding areas. - Changes to Pierhead layout to improve public safety (defined areas for emergency vehicles, taxis, Lothian Buses, private coaches and visitors). - New layout to keep all pedestrian activity on one side of the road (safer layout for foreign visitors). - Creation of a defined central pedestrian crossing point.

-(3) What proposals are now being progressed by officers on changes and improvements to traffic and parking arrangements, and when is it intended that these will be implemented?

-(3) Officers will invite excursion operators to attend an urgent meeting to manage the coach morning and afternoon operating areas.

-Following the meeting above, if appropriate, a reduced coach parking trial will take place in May 2019.

-Taxi parking areas have been relocated to reduce road crossing movements.
-This public safety improvement will be implemented for the start of the cruise season on 10 May 2019.

-Proposed active management of existing unregulated parking spaces in the area to encourage vehicle movement and increase parking availability.
+3 September 2018 QDCC and Ward Councillor meeting held with the Executive Director of Place 30 January 2019 Informal discussion was held at the Cruise Summit between QDCC and PFSO 20 February 2019 QDCC/PFSO/Locality meeting Question (2) impact on the cor ve been discussed on how to mitigate the mmunity and local businesses from the rking at the east of the town?
+Answer (2) The options discu ussed include: Question (3) afternoon period The introduction existing car pade Excursion coard Changes to Pion (defined areas Buses, private New layout to the road (safer Creation of a cost on of a one-way system through the rk to increase on-street visitor parking. ch off-site holding areas. erhead layout to improve public safety for emergency vehicles, taxis, Lothian coaches and visitors). keep all pedestrian activity on one side of layout for foreign visitors). defined central pedestrian crossing point.
+Question (3) changes and imp are now being progressed by officers on rovements to traffic and parking nd when is it intended that these will be Answer (3) e excursion operators to attend an urgent ge the coach morning and afternoon • eting above, if appropriate, a reduced al will take place in May 2019. crossing moveme as have been relocated to reduce road ents.
+This public safety improvement will be the start of the cruise season on 10 May • management of existing unregulated the area to encourage vehicle movement king availability.

-Thank you very much Lord Provost and thank you very much to the Convener for the very detailed answer which was extremely helpful and also to the commitment in that answer for an urgent meeting.
+Supplementary Question Thank you very much Lord Provost and thank you very much to the Convener for the very detailed answer which was extremely helpful and also to the commitment in that answer for an urgent meeting.
 I'd also like to note my appreciation for the Director's involvement since we've exchanged correspondence on this and appointing a head officer to help.
 So my follow-up is just to say with the very helpful commitments in the answer about changes being implemented from May, can I just ask the Convener if she'd be happy to agree to ensuring that ongoing senior officer oversight continues, that local members receive details of those made proposals, and that we have a review meeting after the summer?

-Yes, I'm happy to commit to that.
+Supplementary Answer Yes, I'm happy to commit to that.
 I will also commit to a greater degree of involvement in the area and I'd like to have a site visit at some point preferably with Councillor Young.